poseidon/matchbox/Documentation/matchbox.md

 ## Network

-`bootcfg` does not implement or exec a DHCP/TFTP server.
+`matchbox` does not implement or exec a DHCP/TFTP server.
 Read [network setup](network-setup.md) or use the [coreos/dnsmasq](../contrib/dnsmasq) image if you need a quick DHCP, proxyDHCP, TFTP, or DNS setup.

 ## Going Further